 Metro Manila also raises issues that Paris or Lyon never faced and which might help rethink the bike sharing scheme according to Asian standards.
 The street in Asia is not the same kind of public space as it is in the Western world: as Professor IEDA and Mrs. MATEO-BABIANO demonstrate in Street Space Renaissance: a Spatio-Historical Survey of Two Asian Cities (2005), “in Europe each component of an urban space has its own function such as the task of the building is to delimit the urban space, the task of the street will be to lead, and the task of the square is to assemble.
 In general, this is not being practiced in Asia as spaces take on a vertical, multi-functional dimension wherein each function is segregated by time”.
 Conflicts and cohabitation of users on the sidewalks and in the streets is indeed common in Asia, for this reason Tutubi may find obstacles on its way.
 Nonetheless, the success of the bike-sharing system in Hangzhou proves that this is possible, but clearing the way for bikes often goes with development.
 Is the bike-sharing system only adapted to developed cities?
 Lots of lessons are to be learnt from Manila’s experience in 2013.

-Graduate student from the Paris Institute for Political Studies (Sciences Po Paris), Loïc is currently working as an intern in Manila at Clean Air Asia, the world's premier air quality network.
-He is notably participating in the introduction of a new bike sharing system in Metro Manila in collaboration with the Asian Development Bank, working on a bikeability index for Asian cities and is ...
+Loïc is currently working as a consultant for the OECD on green growth policies for Asian cities.
+He used to work as an intern in Manila at Clean Air Asia, the world's premier air quality network.
+He notably participated in the introduction of a new bicycle sharing system in Metro Manila in collaboration with the Asian Development Bank, and worked on some sustainable transport projects in ...